webgptorg/promptbook/README.md

 There are three types of template parameters, depending on how they are used in the prompt template pipeline:

--   **Input parameters** are required to execute the prompt template pipeline.
+-   **INPUT  PARAMETERs** are required to execute the prompt template pipeline.
 -   **Intermediate parameters** are used internally in the prompt template pipeline.
--   **Output parameters** are not used internally in the prompt template pipeline, but are returned as the result of the prompt template pipeline execution.
+-   **OUTPUT PARAMETERs** are not used internally in the prompt template pipeline, but are returned as the result of the prompt template pipeline execution.

 ### Prompt Template Pipeline